In this guide, we outline the pros and cons of aquaculture and fish farming.

 Overall, aquaculture and fish farming has been used in some capacity for 1000’s of years

-Various advances and developments are helping to improve fish farming in several ways
+Various advances and developments are helping to improve fish farming in several ways, whereas in the past there may have ben some clear problems environmentally and from a sustainability with fish farming

-The impact and pros and cons of fish farming are nuanced and depend on several variables such as the type of fish farmed, where they are farmed, how they are farmed, the type of feed used (especially the % of fish meal, fish oil, and vegetarian ingredients used in the feed), the breeding rate of the fish, and the resources used (such as water, electricity, and more)
+The pros and cons of fish farming are nuanced, and depend on several variables such as the type of fish farmed, where they are farmed, how they are farmed, the type of feed used (especially the % of fish meal, fish oil, and vegetarian ingredients used in the feed), the breeding rate of the fish, and the resources used (such as water, electricity, and more)

 Pros

-Some farmed fish can be raised on vegetarian meal/feed
+Some farmed fish can be raised on vegetarian meal/feed, trimmings and processing outputs (making feed more sustainable or circular)

-Is a way to increase the food supply for the human population that doesn’t rely sufficient wild animal population numbers
+Is one way to increase the food supply/food production for the future human population

-Aquaculture shows potential to improve in the future terms of production and technological advances, as well as sustainability
+Aquaculture shows potential to improve across several areas in the future, in terms of production, technological advances, and sustainability

 Conversion efficiency can be high compared to other types of meat